 Muralist: Max Dowdle

-This sculpture was funded by a Mini Grant through the Art Council of Fayetteville.
+Funded by a Mini Grant from the Arts Council of Fayetteville | Cumberland County.

 Sculptor: Adam Walls